yehia67/documentation/ict/0.1/introduction/ict-overview.md

 The IOTA eXtension Interface (IXI) is an API that allows you to build modules which extend the functionality of the core Ict node.

 IXI modules can filter through the transaction stream.
-For example, to build a permanode (an Ict node that permanently stores all transactions), one could write the entire stream into a database.
+For example, to build a permanode (a node that permanently stores all transactions), one could write the entire stream into a database.

 ## Swarm intelligence